harikasayani/smart-traffic-violation-pattern-detector-dashboard/README.md

 This project is a Streamlit web application designed to analyze traffic violation data.
 It provides a user-friendly interface to explore, visualize, and gain insights from traffic violation datasets.
 Users can upload their own data, perform analysis, and view summaries and trends.

+> 📘 **Documentation**: For a detailed architectural overview, component breakdown, and data flow diagrams, please refer to the [Project Blueprint](Project_Blueprint.md).

 ## ✨ Features

 * **Dataset Management:**